mrthlinh/Spotify-Playlist-Recommender/README.md

 6. Predict tracks for a playlist given its title and 50 random tracks
 7. Predict tracks for a playlist given its title and the first 100 tracks
 8. Predict tracks for a playlist given its title and 100 random tracks
-9. Predict tracks for a playlist given its title and the first 200 tracks
-10. Predict tracks for a playlist given its title and 200 random tracks

 In order to build the Test Set
 1. A frequency table of Tracks